This is a short list of my favorite stories from throughout my career. Check out my latest articles here.

 Hitchhiker’s Guide to Florida: Pirates, savages, Capri-Sun – how to hitchhike Florida and survive.

-I joined an experienced hitchhiker for a wild trip around the state, including a ride with a van full of thieves.
+I joined an experienced hitchhiker for a wild trip around the state, including a ride in a van full of thieves.

 Creative Loafing (also ran in Orlando Weekly), August 2007 Web | PDF